ytakefuji/python-novice/README.md

 $ pip search library_name
 In order to know python version
 $ python -V
+To find the location of Python, run the following command
+$ which python

 For Python programming:
  -space describes the structure: